G-FM7XW4HT16

 Practical Guide for Lawyers on Civil Mediation in South Africa

-Civil mediation is an essential alternative dispute resolution (ADR) mechanism that allows parties to resolve their disputes outside the court system.
-In addition, Court Annexed Mediation in the Civil Courts in Gauteng, has made mediation a necessary process step.
-This guide provides an overview for lawyers and in house counsel on how to advise, set up, and represent clients in the civil mediation process in South Africa.
+Civil mediation is an essential alternative dispute resolution (ADR) mechanism.
+It allows parties to resolve their disputes outside the court system.
+Court Annexed Mediation in the Civil Courts in Gauteng has made mediation a required step in legal processes.
+This guide provides an overview for lawyers and in-house counsel on how to advise, set up, and represent clients in the civil mediation process in South Africa.

 Understanding Civil Mediation